FrankensteinVariorum/collationWorkspace/collationChunks/C27/output/Readme.md

 		</rdgGrp>
 	</app>
 	```
-    - put a longToken around 'Ernest.' in manuscript
+    - put a longToken around 'Ernest.' in all versions
 - [] This section is fine, I think.
 However, the it is quite messy and one of the &lt;app&gt; groups only have two witnesses.
 	 ```xml
 	<app>